zhiming99/rpc-frmwrk/README.md

 5. A tree-like hierarchical persistant registry.

 ---
+[`Mon Mar 21 2022 07:57:49 PM Beijing`]
+1. Checked in some newly added code for fuse integration.
+And the file system interface is 60% code complete.
+A little bit behind the schedule.

 [`Mon Feb 28 2022 08:53:32 AM Beijing`]
 1. The ridlc part is 90% code complete, and remain the interface with the file system part.
 2. seems the file system is not a trivial work, and it will take a month to get it done.